kartoza/sawps/docs/src/user/manual/filters.md

 ### 1. Organisation Filter
 - **Filter Description:** This filter allows users to filter data according to the organisation.
-- **Usage:** Select an organization from the dropdown menu to filter data specific to that organization.
+- **Usage:** Select an organisation from the dropdown menu to filter data specific to that organisation.

     ## Organisation filter
     ![Organisation filter](./img/Organisation_filter.png)